trick77/docker-moodle/README.md

 ## Database setup

 This stack expects a MariaDB container on the `database_net` Docker network.
-Minimal example (no backups — add your own for production):
+Minimal example — **not production-ready** (no backups, no tuning, no healthchecks):

 ```bash
 docker network create database_net